linuxbud/HackDroid/README.md

 # HACK ANDROID OVER INTERNET

 It is a Program written in bash and compiled for
-Unix, Linux, and Unix like other Os.
+Unix, Linux, and Unix like other OS.

 Functionality:
 1. Shell